Animal Identifier App in 2026

 - Lost-pet posts: Animal ID can help describe whether a photographed animal looks like a domestic cat, dog breed, rabbit, ferret, or local wild species.
 Better labels improve search posts and reduce confusing reports.

-- Backyard visitors: People often turn to photo-based lookup when text search returns too many irrelevant results.
+- Backyard visitors: Image-based animal lookup is useful when typing a vague description leads to scattered results for lookalike species.
 A raccoon, opossum, groundhog, fox, or stray cat may need a very different response.

 - Tracks, feathers, and partial clues: Some scans can help with visible clues such as feathers, fur pattern, shells, or tracks, but partial evidence should be treated as lower confidence.
 A second photo of the full animal is better.